 The violent response of the State against the social protests that started on April 18th, 2018, which was carried out in several stages of repression, has resulted in the death of 355 people (15 women and 340 men), including 27 children and teenagers; almost 2,000 people injured; and hundreds of arbitrary layoffs of health care professionals, university professors and administrative staff.
-Over 120,000 people have had to flee to neighboring countries and more than 90 journalists and media workers were forced into exile.
-While calculating the total number of imprisoned and incarcerated individuals is not an easy task, for the period between July 2018 and May 2020, approximately 3,850 individuals had been arbitrarily imprisoned for political reasons.
+Over 110,000 people have had to flee to neighboring countries and more than 90 journalists and media workers were forced into exile.
+While calculating the total number of imprisoned and incarcerated individuals is not an easy task, for the period between July 2018 and May 2020, approximately 3,850 individuals had been arbitrarily imprisoned for political reasons; in addition, 1310 new political prisoners were registered between April 2018 and February 2023, and 37 people were incarcerated at March of same year.